-As with frostbite, it’s important not to use hot water if you are putting your dog in a bath.
+As with frostbite, it’s important not to use hot water if you put your dog in a bath.
 Ideally, the water should only be a few degrees above your dog’s average body temperature (90-94 degrees Fahrenheit).

 What dogs are vulnerable to cold?

 Just like us, dogs vary.
-While some dogs may play happily for hours in the deep snow, others prefer to snuggle down in pyjamas in front of a roaring fire.
+While some dogs may play happily for hours in the deep snow, others prefer to snuggle down in pajamas in front of a roaring fire.

 However, some common factors can help determine whether your dog is likely to enjoy and be comfortable in cold weather.